knative-scout/serverless-apps/README.md

 The pull request should include a folder with your app's name.

-The `contribute/new.sh` script will create this folder's basic structure.
+The `new.sh` script will create this folder's basic structure.

 Run the script by providing your new app's name as an argument:

 ```
-% ./contribute/new.sh "My Awesome App"
+% ./new.sh "My Awesome App"
 ```

 The script will ask you a few questions about your app.